Isoparametric hypersurfaces in symmetric spaces of non-compact type and higher rank: Introduction

-In the last item of Theorem~\ref{th:explicit}, the condition that $\varphi=\Ad(k)\vert_\g{a}$, with $k\in N_{\widehat{K}}(\g{a})$, leaves the set $\{H_\lambda\in\g{a}:\lambda\in \Delta^+\}$ invariant implies that $\varphi$ is induced by a symmetry of the Dynkin diagram of $M$.
-Thus, the group $\Gamma$ of such linear automorphisms $\varphi$ of $\g{a}$ is finite.
-Hence, by the generic property in Theorem~\ref{th:explicit}~(i), if $\rank M=\dim\g{a}\geq 4$, then there are uncountably many subspaces $\g{b}$ of codimension at least two in $\g{a}$ with $H_\delta\in\g{b}$ and non-austere $S\cdot o$, up to the action of $\Gamma$, or equivalently, up to congruence of the associated isoparametric families on $M$.
+If $\rank M=\dim\g{a}\geq 4$, then there are uncountably many subspaces $\g{b}$ of codimension at least two in $\g{a}$ with $H_\delta\in\g{b}$.
+By the generic property in Theorem~\ref{th:explicit}~(i), an uncountable number of such subspaces produce non-austere submanifolds of the form $S\cdot o$.
+Now, according to Theorem~\ref{th:explicit}~(iii), tubes around the latter give rise to uncountably many congruence classes of isoparametric families with non-austere focal set.
 This proves the infiniteness claim in Theorem~\ref{th:first}.
 In conclusion, Theorem~\ref{th:explicit} clearly implies Theorem~\ref{th:first}.

-We would like to highlight the relevance of Theorem~\ref{th:explicit}~(iii), inasmuch as the determination of the congruence classes of certain types of homogeneous submanifolds in symmetric spaces of non-compact type is frequently a very difficult problem.
-Note that the studies of the congruence of the isoparametric families in Theorem~\ref{th:explicit} and their homogeneous focal sets $S\cdot o$ are equivalent.
-The proof we give for Theorem~\ref{th:explicit}~(iii) is conceptual and case-free, and does not make use of the assumptions on the rank of $M$, the codimension of $\g{b}$, and $H_\delta\in\g{b}$.
-Thus, it simplifies and generalizes the case-by-case discussion given in~\cite[pp.~9--20]{BT:jdg}, which deals with the particular case of $\g{b}$ with codimension one in $\g{a}$.
+We would like to point out that Theorem~\ref{th:explicit}~(iii) and its proof may play an important role in the determination of the congruence classes of homogeneous hyperpolar foliations~\cite{BDT:jdg}, which is still an open problem.
+The relation to hyperpolar foliations stems from the fact that the group $S$ acts hyperpolarly on $M$ (see paragraph below and \S\ref{subsec:extension}).
+Our proof of Theorem~\ref{th:explicit}~(iii) is conceptual and case-free, and does not make use of the assumptions on the rank of $M$, the codimension of $\g{b}$, or $H_\delta\in\g{b}$.
+The particular case of $\g{b}$ of codimension one in $\g{a}$ has been completely characterized in~\cite[pp.~9--20]{BT:jdg} and~\cite{So:arxiv} in terms of the automorphisms of the Dynkin diagram of $M$.